ascend4/ascend4/solvers/a4sqp/cutest/README.md

 - `$CUTEST/src/ipoptc/ipoptc_main.c` as a symlink to the IPOPT C driver.
 - `$CUTEST/src/ipoptc/makemaster` as a symlink to the IPOPT C make hook.
 - `$CUTEST/packages/defaults/ipoptc` as the runcutest package definition.
+- `$CUTEST/src/conoptc/conoptc_main.c` as a symlink to the CONOPT C driver.
+- `$CUTEST/src/conoptc/makemaster` as a symlink to the CONOPT C make hook.
+- `$CUTEST/packages/defaults/conoptc` as the runcutest package definition.

 ## Run One Problem